NCEAS/ca-mpa/README.md

 ## Repository structure

-The GitHub repository contains all of the code associated with the project and the figures producted by this code.
+The GitHub repository contains all of the code associated with the project and the figures produced by this code.

 The data for the project are kept in a Google Drive folder outside the GitHub repository.
 The data will be made available in a data repository upon project completion.

+The GitHub repository has the following structure

+* **data-processing**: This folder contains scripts that clean and visualize the data associated with the project.
+There are subfolders for each dataset.
+The data are kept in the Google drive and the figures are exported to the figs folder.

 ## Working group members